This section describes how to adapt Garbage-First garbage collector (G1 GC) behavior in case it does not meet your requirements.

 G1 is designed to provide good overall performance without the need to specify additional options.
 However, there are cases when the default heuristics or default configurations for them provide suboptimal results.
 This section gives some guidelines about diagnosing and improving in these cases.
 This guide describes only the possibilities that G1 provides to improve garbage collector performance in a selected metric, when given a set application.
 On a case-by-case basis, application-level optimizations could be more effective than trying to tune the VM to perform better, for example, by avoiding some problematic situations by less long-lived objects altogether.

 For diagnosis purposes, G1 provides comprehensive logging.
-You can enable this logging with the Unified Logging options
+A good start is to use the

 The following subsections explore some common performance issues.